code-for-paper/topicModeling/README.md

 The research identifies eight primary categories of open innovation practices:

-- **Supplier & Manufacturing Collaboration**: Partnerships with suppliers and manufacturing entities
+1. **Supplier and Manufacturing Collaboration**: Partnerships with suppliers and manufacturing entities
-- **Customer & Community Engagement**: Co-creation and collaboration with customers and communities
+2. **Customer and Community Engagement**: Co-creation and collaboration with customers and communities
-- **Strategic & Joint Partnerships**: Strategic alliances and joint venture activities
+3. **Strategic and Joint Partnerships**: Strategic alliances and joint venture activities
-- **IP & Technology Licensing**: Intellectual property licensing and technology transfer
+4. **IP and Technology Licensing**: Intellectual property licensing and technology transfer
-- **Industry-Academia & Research Collaboration**: University partnerships and research collaborations
+5. **Industry-Academia Collaboration**: University partnerships and research collaborations
-- **Technology & Platform Ecosystems**: Platform-based innovation and ecosystem development
+6. **Technology and Platform Ecosystems**: Platform-based innovation and ecosystem development
-- **Open Innovation & Ecosystem Strategy**: Comprehensive open innovation strategies
+7. **Open Innovation and Ecosystem Strategy**: Comprehensive open innovation strategies
-- **Marketing & Commercialization Cooperation**: Collaborative marketing and commercialization efforts
+8. **Marketing and Commercialization Cooperation**: Collaborative marketing and commercialization efforts

 ### 3. Data Sources and Processing